► First pictures of Hyundai Ioniq 6

 When can I buy an Ioniq 6?
 And how much will it cost?

-Expect to see the new Ioniq 6 in UK dealerships in winter 2022-23.
+Expect to see base versions of the new Ioniq 6 in UK dealerships in winter 2022-23.
 It’s too early for exact RRP, but CAR understands it will be priced from around £45,000, placing it the next rung up the ladder from the 5.

 Hyundai is cleverly positioning its i range of traditional hatchbacks and individually named SUVs as the combustion and hybridised core of its line-up, while Ioniq is marketed as the fully electric offshoot for progressive types ready and enriched to plug in.